wenewzhang/mixin_labs-php-bot/README3.md

                                                     $mixinSdk->getConfig()['default']['pin'],
                                                     "BTC withdral",false);
 ```
-The **14T129GTbXXPGXXvZzVaNLRFPeHXD1C25C** if a Bitcoin wallet address, Output like below, fee is 0.0025738 BTC, The API result will give you the withdrawal address ID.
+The **14T129GTbXXPGXXvZzVaNLRFPeHXD1C25C** is a Bitcoin wallet address, Output like below, fee is 0.0025738 BTC, The API result will give you the withdrawal address ID.
 ```php
 Array
 (